PastaSource/Slowly_Letter_Downloader/README.md

 ## Installation

-A Windows binary is available, and installable version is currently in development.
+A Windows binary is available, an installable version is currently in development.

 ## Requirements